liangtianumich/ART_data_analyzer/readme.txt

 1) parallel computation of running Activation and Relaxation Techniques (ART) simulation jobs to generate ART data wrapped by python
 2) post-processing ART data by filtering, calculating, visualizing, correlating various physical quantities change for large amount of event searches.

-Currently, version 1.0 supports the automation of parallel ART simulations running and post-processing of ART data.
+Currently, version 1.1 supports the automation of parallel ART simulations running and post-processing of ART data, archive and clean ART data for researchers to share data.
 Future versions should implement the automation of integrating with LAMMPS, Ovito, pymatgen.

 This python package is originally developed by Dr Lin Li group at University of Alabama and now has been integrated into part of artn project in gitlab.
 Lead developer: Dr Liang Tian.